 Unemployment claims are only being accepted online, by phone or by mail, as assistance centers have closed to prevent the spread of the coronavirus.
 You can submit your claim on the website www.edd.ca.gov and click on the claims section or call EDD at 800-300-5616 to apply by phone.

 Note that it can take three weeks after a claim is filed for the first paycheck to appear for qualified workers.
 The Employment Development Department (EDD) has a checklist to ensure there are no hiccups in the process.

 Expect delays, as the website has received more applications than normal due to the circumstances.
-The EDD said last week they processed nearly 187,000 claims, more than three times the week prior.
-The Department is redirecting and increasing staff to accommodate the increase in requests.
+The department has increased staff to accommodate the increase in requests.

 What if I Can't Pay My Rent?

-On March 27, Gov. Newsom expanded an executive order that halts evictions statewide.
-The order builds on top of a previous order that allowed local jursidictions to halt evictions for renters and homeowners, slows foreclosures, and protects against utility shutoffs for Californians affected by COVID-19.
+On March 27, Gov. Gavin Newsom expanded an executive order that halts evictions statewide.
+The order builds on top of a previous one that allowed local jurisidictions to halt evictions for renters, slowed foreclosures and protected against utility shutoffs for Californians affected by COVID-19.

-While a tenant will still be obligated to pay rent, tenants won't have to worry about the time limitation through March 31, 2020, though it is possible the governor will extend the order past that date.
+While a tenant will still be obligated to pay rent eventually, tenants won't have to worry about the time limitation through July 28, 2020.

 The order applies to those who are unable to pay rent due to either a loss in income or an increase in medical costs due to COVID-19.

 According to the order, tenants will have no more than a week after rent is due to notify their landlord that they are unable to pay all or part of their rent due to COVID-19 impacts.
 The tenant must retain documentation but won't be required to submit it to the landlord in advance, according to the order.

 The City of Chula Vista recommends the following items as proof of financial instability related to COVID-19: